 If you have a client, site authors, or other users who need to submit files, you can use a plugin to add this functionality to your site.

 There are a handful of high-quality plugins that can add a file upload form to your site.
-Below you’ll find the five best plugins for adding frontend file uploading to WordPress.
+Below you’ll find the seven best plugins for adding frontend file uploading to WordPress.

 Each plugin below has a similar functionality and a few unique features.
 Make sure to check out each one individually to make the best choice for your site.

 WPForms is my favorite form plugin.
-I use it on our contact form and all of the other sites I build.
+I use it on the Contact page for this website and all other websites I manage.

 I love this plugin because it’s extremely intuitive for building custom forms.
 It’s also easy to include a file upload option.
 In fact, it’s just as easy to include the file upload field as a name or email field.

 One of the best reasons for using WPForms for file uploads is that you can set a size limit on the file uploads and choose exactly which file extensions you want users to be allowed to upload.
 This can be really useful if you only want to use JPG images and not PNG, for instance.